disrpt/sharedtask2023/README.md

 ## Statistics

+**02/22/2023**: Please note that the following table currently only includes statistics corresponding to `train`+`dev`.
+We will update the table to also include the `test` partition in each dataset upon the release of the test data in April.

 [//]: # (**02/22/2023**: Please note that the following table currently only includes statistics corresponding to `train`+`dev`.)

 [//]: # (We will update the table to also include the `test` partition in each dataset upon the release of the test data in April. )